 - 1. Identify the need for appropriate blood and blood components for transfusion. - 2.
-Perform all necessary laboratory investigations before transfusion of blood or its components for safety. - 3.
-Diagnose a case of mismatched blood transfusion. - 4.
-Manage a case of mismatched blood transfusion. - 5.
-Knowledgeb of imunogenetics and its applications in Transfusion Medicine - 6.
-Conduct blood donation camps. - 7.
-Show professionalism by maintaining patient autonomy and confidentiality - 8.
-Demonstrate knowledge and skills regarding safety of patients and laboratory personnel. - 9.
+Perform all necessary laboratory investigations to ensure safety of blood products and absence of Transfusion Transmissible Diseases, before blood and its components are used. - 3.
+Diagnose a case of mismatched blood transfusion - 4.
+Manage a case of mismatched blood transfusion - Identify the need for Immunogenetics and its applications in Transfusion Medicine - 6.
+Conduct Blood Donation Camps. - Demonstrate Professionalism by maintaining patient autonomy and confidentiality - 9.
 Demonstrate knowledge and skills required to carry out research - 10.
-Investigate for hematological conditions like anaemia, hemophilia, Idiopathic thrombocytopenic purpura (ITP) etc.

-- 11. Demonstrate knowledge and skills for maintain quality control in Blood bank as per the Standard guidelines. - 12.
-Function as a member of a health care team to support Clinical Transfusion services.
+Investigate for Hematological conditions like Anaemia, Hemophilia, ITP etc. - 11.
+Demonstrate knowledge and skills for Quality control and assurance of Blood bank quality as per the Standard guidelines. - 12.
+Communicate effectively with the public and media in matters relating to national blood supply and to create awareness about blood donation & blood safely. - 13.
+Use information technology for the smooth functioning of blood banks. - 14.
+Undertake accurate self-appraisal, develop a personal continuing education strategy and pursue lifelong mastery of transfusion haematology. - 15.
+Function efficiently as a member of a Health care team to support Clinical Transfusion services.